Jump to recipe →

 How to Make Swedish Meatballs

-1. Cook the Onions: In a saute pan, melt the butter and cook the onions in the pan over medium heat.
-Then, cook until the onions are soft, about 5 minutes.
-Remove from the heat and set to the side.
+1. Cook the Onions: In a sauté pan, melt the butter, and cook the onions over medium heat until soft, about 5 minutes.
+Remove from the heat, and aside.

-2. Make the Meatballs: In a large mixing bowl, combine the ground beef, pork, breadcrumbs, yolks, salt, pepper, and nutmeg.
-Use your hands to mix all of the ingredients.
-Rolls the meat into 1 1/2 inch balls and set to the side.
-All together, the mixture should make about 20-25 meatballs.
+2. Make the Meatballs: In a large mixing bowl, combine the ground onions, beef, pork, breadcrumbs, yolks, salt, pepper, and nutmeg.
+Use your hands to mix all of the ingredients really well!
+Then, roll the meat into 1 1/2-inch balls, and set them aside.
+Altogether, the mixture should make about 20-25 meatballs.

-3. Cook the Meatballs: Heat a large saute pan with oil and gradually add in the meatballs.
-Cook the meatballs in batches.
+3. Cook the Meatballs: Heat a large sauté pan with oil, and gradually add in the meatballs, working in batches as needed so as not to overcrowd the pan.
 Each meatball will take about 6-7 minutes to fully cook.
 Set the meatballs on a baking sheet lined with a paper towel to remove any excess grease.

-4. Make the Gravy: Use the same saute pan to make the gravy.
-Add the butter to the pan and let it fully melt.
-Then, add in the and continue to whisk until thick, for about 2 minutes.
-Add in the beef stock and continue to whisk for about 7-8 minutes.
-Add the sour cream into the pan and mix to combine with the beef mixture.
-Once fully smooth, add the meatballs back into the pan and let them soak up the gravy.
+4. Make the Gravy: Use the same sauté pan to make the gravy.
+Add the butter to the pan, and let it fully melt.
+Then, add in the flour, and continue to whisk until thick, for about 2 minutes.
+Add in the beef stock, and continue to whisk for about 7-8 minutes.
+Add the sour cream into the pan, and mix to combine with the beef mixture.
+Once fully smooth, add the meatballs back into the pan, and let them soak up the gravy.
 Simmer them all together for about 10-12 minutes.

-5. Garnish and Serve: Serve the meatballs over cooked egg noodles and garnish them with parsley.
+5. Garnish and Serve: Serve the meatballs over cooked egg noodles, and garnish with parsley.

 How to Store Swedish Meatballs

-If you have extra Swedish meatballs that you want to keep for leftovers, store them in an airtight container and place them in the fridge.
-They will last about 3-4 days in the container.
-Warm them up on the stove in a pan or the microwave.
+If you have extra Swedish meatballs that you want to keep for leftovers, store them in an airtight container and place them in the fridge for up to 3-4 days.
+When you’re ready to eat, warm them up on the stove in a pan over medium or in the microwave.

-The meatballs will also freeze very well and will last about 2-3 months in the freezer.
-If possible, store the gravy separate from the meatballs in the freezer.
+The meatballs will also freeze for up to 2-3 months in a sealable bag or airtight container.
+If possible, store the gravy separately from the meatballs in the freezer.
 Separating them will allow them to freeze better.

 FAQs